6 Recommended Tokyo Hotels for Cherry Blossom Season in 2026

 1. Hotel Risol Ueno: Enjoy Cherry Blossom-Viewing at Ueno Park, a Popular Place with Locals!

-Ueno Park, located about 10 minutes from Tokyo Station by train, is home to about 800 cherry trees of more than 50 varieties, including Somei Yoshino and Yamazakura, and has been a popular cherry blossom viewing spot since the Edo period.
+Just about 10 minutes from Tokyo Station by train, Ueno Park is one of Tokyo’s most famous cherry blossom spots.
+The park has around 800 trees representing more than 50 varieties, including Somei Yoshino and Yamazakura, and has been a beloved hanami destination since the Edo period.

-The concept of the hotel is creativity.
-Original artwork inspired by Ueno is displayed in the front lobby.
-The hotel offers two types of guest rooms, double and twin.
-All rooms feature a shoe-off-style room, and the bedding is carefully selected to ensure a good night's sleep.
-Wi-Fi is available in all rooms free of charge.
+Original artwork inspired by Ueno is displayed in the front lobby, adding a local touch to the space.
+The hotel offers two room types, double and twin, and all rooms feature a shoe-off-style layout.
+Carefully selected bedding helps ensure a comfortable night’s sleep, and free Wi-Fi is available throughout the hotel.

 "The hotel staff is kind and polite.
 There was coffee in the lounge, and it was delicious.
 I would like to stay here again if I have a chance."